 Motion 14 from Councillor Chris Andrews

 That this area committee supports the installation of a fenced designated dog running area in Ringsend Park, similar to the one in St. Anne's Park in Raheny, and that the manager will start the process of installing the dog area.
-Order: Agreed.

 Motion 15 from Councillor Patrick Costello

 That this committee agrees to write to local Gardaí requesting better enforcement in relation to the issue of illegal parking in cycle lanes.
-Order: Agreed.

 Motion 16 from Councillor Patrick Costello

 That this committee calls on the manager to put double yellow lines on the inside corner of Mount Argus View where there is often dangerous parking blocking the view of the corner.
 While it is not policy to put double yellows on corners such a response is not acceptable in this case as other corners close by have double yellow lines meaning many motorists believe that parking is in fact allowed on this corner.

-Order: Report to councillor.

-Motion 17 from Councillor Claire Byrne That this area committee calls on the area manager to introduce a ban on single use plastics at public events within the south east area.
-Order: Report to councillor.
-Motion 18 from Councillor Claire Byrne That this area committee calls on the area manager to arrange for immediate leaf clearing and gully cleaning in the following locations: - 1.
-Shelbourne Road between Lansdowne Road and Haddington Road - 2.
+Motion 17 from Councillor Claire Byrne

+That this area committee calls on the area manager to introduce a ban on single use plastics at public events within the south east area.

+Motion 18 from Councillor Claire Byrne

+That this area committee calls on the area manager to arrange for immediate leaf clearing and gully cleaning in the following locations:

+- 1. Shelbourne Road between Lansdowne Road and Haddington Road - 2.
 The Grand Canal between Grand Canal Street Bridge and Mount Street Bridge - 3.
-Grand Canal Street Upper - 4.
-Haddington Road (south side from Shelbourne Road to Northumberland Road - 5.
-Clanwilliam Place - 6.
-Warrington Place I have received a number of complaints from residents, including a resident who is visually impaired.
+Grand Canal Street Upper - 3.
+Haddington Road (south side from Shelbourne Road to Northumberland Road - 4.
+Clanwilliam Place - 5.
+Warrington Place

+I have received a number of complaints from residents, including a resident who is visually impaired.
 Can the manager ensure that these areas are cleared on a more frequent basis throughout the autumn and winter months?
-Order: Report to councillor.

 Motion 19 from Councillor Claire Byrne

 That this area committee calls on the area manager to work with the public realm officer and the Arts Office to identify walls within the south east area that would be suitable for street art and murals.
-Order: Report to councillor.

-8 Questions 12th November 2018 Order: Noted.